hnarayanan/shpotify/README.md

 ### Manual installation

-To install the script manually follow these steps:
+If you don’t use Homebrew, you can install the script manually by following a few simple steps:

 1. Fetch a copy of this repository, either with git or [download the zip archive](https://github.com/hnarayanan/shpotify/archive/master.zip).